wp_get_attachment_image_srcset()

 the specified image is an animated GIF image.
 In this case, it is impossible to obtain intermediate sizes.

-- only one intermediate size data could be obtained.
+- it was possible to obtain only data for one intermediate size.
 At least two are needed for srcset.

 When searching for intermediate sizes, the function skips images: